Mother's Day gift ideas

 Syreeta Oakes: 'We contact local craft people

-in our area (usually the ones who attend our shopping evening) they
+in our area (usually the ones who attend our shopping evening) and

-supply us with goods at discounted rate, and we then sell them
+they supply us with goods at discounted rate.
+We then sell them

-marked up by £1 we do this on a pre-order basis and send out a
+marked up by £1.
+We do it on a pre-order basis and send out a

-leaflet which was designed by one of the crafters.
+leaflet designed by one of the crafters.
 We offer cakes,

 and parents love it.'

-local garden centre, wrap in a plastic pot bad with a ribbon tied
+local garden centre, wrapped in a plastic pot bag with a ribbon

-around it and a tag written by a child.
-Stick a lolly stick on it -
+tied around them and a tag written by a child.
+We sold loads - the

 Carol Hughes: 'Pots of daffodils, can plant and

-Ellie Storey: 'Get kids to paint a picture and
+Ellie Storey: 'Get the kids to paint a picture

-laminate it.
-We do a reception-only afternoon tea and kids serve
+and laminate it.
+We do a Reception-only afternoon tea and kids

 Joanne Doble: 'We are doing tea towels this